ggeldenhuis/puppet-scaleio/README.md

 - EMC-ScaleIO-sds
 - EMC-ScaleIO-lia

-### Version locking
-The puppet module locks the versions of the RPMs using the yum-versionlock plugin.
-This prevents an unintended upgrade of the ScaleIO RPMs by running `yum update``

 ### Components
 Per node one or many of the following components can be specified and thus will installed.
 The MDM component will be installed automatically on the corresponding nodes based on the IP address.
 ```yaml